Risk factors for homelessness

 According to the Homeless Hub, 30-35% experiencing homelessness have a mental illness.
 Among women, that figure jumps to 70%.
 How does society allow this to happen to some of our most vulnerable people?
 Housing is a basic fundamental need that all people should be able to access.
 Why are people with mental illness disproportionately represented in the homeless population?

 The Homeless Hub identifies poverty, disaffiliation, and personal vulnerability as key reasons for the link.
-Mental illness can chip away at the network of family and friends that provide the social support system that otherwise might be there as a backup.
+Mental illness can chip away at the social support network of family and friends, leaving not much of a backup.

 Illness can impair judgment, leading to bad decision-making that may come with significant consequences, financial or otherwise.
 Landlords aren’t always prepared to tolerate behaviours associated with uncontrolled mental illness, especially if there’s a co-occurring substance use disorder.
 Poorly controlled psychosis can make it hard for people to tolerate remaining in housing if they’re feeling persecuted by neighbours.